DenisGorbachev/new-zealand-pintask-theme/README.md

-pintask-new-zealand-theme
+A New Zealand theme for Pintask
 =========================

-A New Zealand theme for Pintask — admirable sheep on your board background.
+Admirable sheep on your board background.